 ArkCase provides an adaptive, dynamic open-source case Management platform to support your ATIP needs.
 ArkCase for ATIP reduces the time spent on request processing and improves the effectiveness of the entire process, increasing efficiency throughout the entire public request lifecycle: from submission to final response and delivery of the requested documents.

-The ArkCase ATIP solution is created to meet all the requirements to provide necessary security.
+The ArkCase ATIP solution is created to meet all the requirements to provide the necessary security.

-Here are some of the key features and their benefits of the ArkCase ATIP software solution:
+Here are some of the key features and benefits of the ArkCase ATIP software solution:

 1. Automation of the Entire ATIP Process

 Processing a vast number of requests is one of the biggest problems government agencies face.
 To assist in reducing backlogs, the ArkCase ATIP software solution is fully automated and easy-to-use.

 From online public request submission to delivery, this solution accelerates and automates processing.
 No more piles of paper.
 No more backlogs.
 No more complaints.

 The TheArkCase ATIP software solution uses one interface for internal and external communications.
 This allows fast and easy communication between departments and agencies as well as citizens.